Subhas Anandan: Personal life and death

-Anandan first applied for Singapore citizenship in 1972, but was informed a decade later that his application had been turned down.
+Anandan, who was formerly a stateless person, first applied for Singapore citizenship in 1972, but was informed a decade later that his application had been turned down.
 He tried again 2002, and was then finally granted citizenship.

-Subhas Anandan was married with Vimala Kesavan.
+Subhas Anandan was married to Vimala Kesavan.
 The couple had a son, Sujesh Anandan (born in 1990 or 1991), who also became a lawyer like his father.
 Sujesh was reportedly called to the Bar in early 2019.
-Two of Anandan's nephews, Sunil Sudheesan and Anand Nalachandran, were also lawyers.
-Of the two nephews, Sudheesan's mother is of Chinese descent.
+Anandan's nephew Sunil Sudheesan is also a lawyer.

+Anandan's brother Surash was a football player and later worked as a flight attendant with Singapore Airlines.
+On 31 October 2000, he was killed along with 82 other passengers and crew in the crash of Singapore Airlines Flight 006 at Chiang Kai-shek International Airport in Taipei, Taiwan.
+Surash was coincidentally a former colleague of Constance Chee Cheong Hin, a air stewardess charged with killing a four-year-old girl, and Anandan happened to defend Chee during her trial.

 According to Anandan's book, The Best I Could, former Solicitor-General Francis Seow owed Anandan S$25,000 since the 1980s, after Seow left the country when faced with income tax charges.

 Anandan was particularly passionate about big-capacity cars.
 He developed this liking in his secondary school days, when he saw other students driving or being driven around in luxury cars like Mercedes Benzes and Jaguars.
 Beside owning luxury cars, he liked collecting antique or miniature swords, sabres and kris.
 He often went to the Singapore Cricket Club to play snooker and billiards as a means of releasing work-induced stress.
-He also spent most of his time at the Holy Tree Sri Balasubramaniar Temple, where he was the chairman of its Board of Trustees.
+He also spent most of his time at the Holy Tree Sri Balasubramaniar Temple, where he was the chairman of its board of trustees.

 An active sportsman in his youth, Anandan was taking 22 types of medication every day because of his deteriorating health in the later years up to his death.
 He had three heart attacks, and had also undergone a heart bypass and an angioplasty.
 He had also lost one kidney to cancer and was a diabetic.

 At around 2300 hours (GMT+8) on 7 January 2015, Anandan died while hospitalised at Singapore General Hospital of complications from heart failure, which he was diagnosed with in 2014.
 His death triggered an outpouring of grief especially amongst members of the law industry in Singapore.
 Law Minister K. Shanmugam hailed Anandan as a "titan in criminal law" as well as a "legal legend", while Attorney-General V. K. Rajah lauded his "uncanny legal acumen".
 His funeral, which was attended by "hundreds", was held the next evening and Anandan's body was cremated with Hindu rites on the same day.